NEOCompToronto/NEOCompetition/NEOT - White Paper.md

-But Some of then are experimenting other decentralized topology.
+But some of then are experimenting other decentralized topology.

 - The most famous one is IOTA.
 However, its light nodes rely on manual assigning public nodes as servers, which recently practially failed to resist DDoS attacks.
 Despite its impressive performance speed, several security concerns have been raised over its inherent nature and exact implementation of the tangle.